rtCamp/Frappe-Manager/docs/getting-started/index.md

     ---

-    Check what you need before installing: Python, Docker, and a few minutes.
+    What you need first: Python 3.13, Docker, git, and ports 80 and 443 free.

 -   :lucide-package:{ .lg .middle } &nbsp; **[Installation](installation.md)**